It’s true that Clark Gable and Carol Lombard were lovers, but that’s not all…

 the 1970s romantic comedy biopic Gable and Lombard, Clark Gable (Brolin) meets Carol Lombard (Clayburgh) at a Hollywood party.
 Wannabe film actor Gable (who had in fact made a number of successful films) is leaving the party in his new car.
 His car crashes into a tree as he makes way for an ambulance.
 Thus missing no1 actress and star, Carol Lombard making her big appearance as a fake ambulance victim.
 (Pretty sick introduction to this actress, bearing in mind how the real Lombard passed away.)

 Gable confronts her about his now wrecked car, but she thinks he’s the waiter.
-This despite the fact he’s not got a tray full of drinks and is smoking a pipe.
-They clash then hate each other, she punches him after he threatens to spank her.
+This is despite the fact he’s not got a tray full of drinks and is smoking a pipe.
+They clash and then hate each other, as she punches him after he threatens to spank her.

-Gable and Lombard are them asked to make a film together.
-This after the studio heads of respective studios setting up a meeting between the stars.
+Gable and Lombard are asked to make a film together.
+This is after the studio heads of respective studios set up a meeting between the stars.
 They meet again – despite Gable’s protests – and clash again.
 He bets his publicist Ivan Cooper (played by Red Buttons), a week’s wages that he can get a pair of her panties.

 Both Lombard and Gable attend a Hollywood party, where he convinces the hostess to hold a scavenger hunt in pairs.
 He’s paired with Lombard.
-During this scavenger hunt, Gable is beaten up by some bad guys, who turn out to be part of a set up by him.
-Lombard falling for this ruse and then taking him home apparently injured.
+During this scavenger hunt, Gable is beaten up by some bad guys, who turn out to be part of a set-up by him.
+Lombard falls for this ruse and then takes him home apparently injured.

 There she finds out the truth of his “beating” after nursing his “wounds”, but inevitably true love begins.
 Cue snog and him staying over.
 She’s single, but he’s married but separated.
 They talk work, then argue over breakfast and he leaves.
 But she rushes after him and she opens up about never finding love and they make up.
 Being the gent he is he doesn’t go through with the panties bet, and he pays off his publicist.

-Then its all undercover romantic – but many sexual – secret liaisons (in real life their love affair an open secret).
-Their constant pranks on each other (some seen out of context) and their jealously of their partner’s co-stars.
+Then it’s all undercover romantic – but many sexual – secret liaisons (in real life their love affair is an open secret).
+Their constant pranks on each other (some seen out of context) and their jealousy of their partner’s co-stars.
 With her, it’s jealousy of Vivien Leigh (Morgan Brittany) on the set of Gone with the Wind (1939) (This in two well set up scenes yet these all too brief nod to Gable’s famous role.
-You don’t even see Brittany’s Vivien Leigh interpretation in a close up or any meaningful dialogue).
+You don’t even see Brittany’s Vivien Leigh interpretation in a close-up or any meaningful dialogue).